Language

 The best ski resorts in France | Montec Magazine

 The Alps is a sprawling winter (and summer) playground.
-With over 1,200 resorts across six countries, there’s so much to take in that it’s impossible to choose the perfect resort without a research session.
+With over 1,200 ski resorts across six countries, there’s so much to take in that it’s impossible to choose the perfect resort without a research session.
 Luckily, we’re snow addicts, travel experts, and ski-industry aficionados who’ve hit all the resorts on this list – and more!
-So, we can say with confidence there’s something for everyone.
+So, if you decide to go skiing in France, we can say with confidence there’s something for everyone.

 So, if you’re ready, let’s get to it.
 But before we do, why not pair exploring a new ski resort with some new ski kit?
 Check out the latest drop of ski bibs and ski jackets and find your perfect combo with our awesome Stylecreator.